 *Lessons are 90 minutes each

-The International Exchange Center provides consultation services on various matters such as studying Japanese, general academic studies, communication issues, or other issues that arise in your student life.
+The International Affairs Division provides consultation services on various matters such as studying Japanese, general academic studies, communication issues, or other issues that arise in your student life.

 The University Health Center provides free basic medical and counseling services.
 The center has full-time medical doctors and counselors who diagnose and treat physical and mental problems.